anchor-system/standard-memorizer/README.md

 # standard memorizer

-This tool allows you to practice jazz standards with the goal of memorization.
+This tool allows you to practice jazz standards with the goal of memorization, all memorization is done in the anchor system.

 ## usage